0035 - Linear Algebra Matrix

 uniform scope matrices (Wave orThreadGroup), while others can operate on

 non-uniform (Thread) scope matrices.
-Operations that support non-uniform
+Operations must be called from HLSL under

 When using ThreadGroup scope matrices, explicit barriers are required only when